Skip to Content

 The Community

-One visit to the Highland Lakes area is all it takes to keep you coming back year after year, trust us, it happened to us!
+One visit to the Highland Lakes area is all it takes to keep you returning year after year; trust us, it happened to us!

-The Highland Lakes region of the Texas Hill Country consists of five lakes.
-These five lakes included Inks Lake, Lake Marble Falls, Lake Travis, Lake Buchanan, and Lake LBJ, where Kingsland is located.
+The Highland Lakes region of the Texas Hill Country consists of five lakes: Inks Lake, Lake Marble Falls, Lake Travis, Lake Buchanan, and Lake LBJ, where Kingsland is located.

-This area is home to six fabulous small towns that are well worth exploring.
+This area is home to six fabulous small towns well worth exploring.

-Take time to enjoy all of the outdoor recreation offered in the area before hitting up some of the boutique shops and locally owned bars and restaurants.
-We promise, you won’t be disappointed!
+You can enjoy all the outdoor recreation offered in the area before hitting up some boutique shops, locally-owned bars, and restaurants.
+We promise you won’t be disappointed!

 Final Thoughts on Taste Highland Lakes